 The Council is not required to raise Council Tax to cover depreciation, revaluation and impairment losses or amortisations.
 However, it is required to make an annual provision from revenue to contribute towards the reduction in its overall borrowing requirement.
-The Council's method of calculating Minimum Revenue Provision is included within the Treasury Management Strategy Statement 2018/2019.
-(The remaining portion of the MRP relates to the more historical debt liability that is charged at the rate of 4%).
+The Council's method of calculating Minimum Revenue Provision is included within the Treasury Management Strategy Statement 2019/2020.
 Certain expenditure reflected within the debt liability is charged over a period which is reasonably commensurate with the estimated useful life applicable to the nature of the expenditure, using equal annual instalments.
 Depreciation, revaluation and impairment losses and amortisations are therefore replaced by revenue provision in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.